michplunkett/one-offs/README.md

 To run it, run this command: `make parse-pdf`

 ### Steps to run
-1. Put the pdf files you want parsed in the `pdf_parser/data/input` folder.
+1. Put the PDF files you want parsed in the `pdf_parser/data/input` folder.
    - The `pdf_parser/data` folder is in the `.gitignore` file, so you don't have to worry about any files being potentially leaked into the repository.
 2. Run the `make parse-pdf` command from the base folder of the repository and your output files will be in the `pdf_parser/data/output` folder.